jackpalmer/LotameR/README.md

 ticket <- lotame_ticket("username","password")
 ```

-To return a list of audiences in the client account call:
+To return a data.frame of audiences in the client account call:

 ```r
 audiences <- lotame_audiences(client_id = "client_id")
 ```

-To generate a list of
+To generate a data.frame of affinity data for an audience call:

 ```r
 affinity_data <- lotame_audience_affinity(audience_id = "audience_id",